Deftextra/LightsOutPuzzle/README.md

 ```bash
 > dotnet run
 ```
-Navigate to https://localhost:5001 on any prefered web browser to intract with the UI.
+Navigate to https://localhost:5001 on any prefered web browser to interact with the UI.